gapotchenko/gnu-tk/README.md

     cp --help
 ```

-And if you would like to write your `just` recipes in another language – say, Python:
+And if you would like to write your cross-platform `just` recipes in another language – say, Python:

 ```just
 run: